Tools and resources to help your company expand globally

 Exports of goods and services are treated as zero-rated transactions, with the input VAT that can be used as a credit against output VAT or refunded following a special procedure.

-From 1 January 2023, the VAT rates applicable to editorial production; renting advertising space in newspapers, magazines, and periodicals; and online news portals are amended based on the VAT taxpayer’s sales (excluding VAT) of the previous 12 months.
-The relevant rates are (i) 2.5%, (ii) 5%, (iii) 10.5%, and (iv) 21% for prior year VAT exclusive sales of (i) ARS 250 million or less, (ii) more than ARS 250 million but not exceeding ARS 500 million, (iii) more than ARS 500 million but not exceeding ARS 1,000 million, and (iv) more than ARS 1,000 million.
+Starting 1 January 2023, the VAT rates for editorial production, renting advertising space in newspapers, magazines, periodicals, and online news portals are adjusted based on the previous 12 months' VAT-exclusive sales.
+The rates are: (i) 2.5% for sales up to ARS 250 million, (ii) 5% for sales over ARS 250 million but not exceeding ARS 500 million, (iii) 10.5% for sales over ARS 500 million but not exceeding ARS 1,000 million, and (iv) 21% for sales over ARS 1,000 million.

 Exclusion From Taxation